 Codex Epistolaris Carolinus

-Charlemagne (742–814) himself was the one who commissioned this special collection of letters: he wanted, as he puts it in the Praefatio, to save from decay and dissolution 99 letters that seven popes had addressed to his grandfather, Mayor of the Palace Charles Martel, his father Pippin the Younger, and himself.
-Therefore, he ordered them to be copied again, creating a collection of great ecclesiastical as well as secular value.
-The present edition goes back to a copy of the collection already in book form during the 9th century from the collection of the Archbishop of Cologne Willibert (870–889).
-The text, completed by four scribes, is written in incredibly consistent Carolingian minuscule, making the most important documents on the relationship between the Frankish Empire and the papacy accessible.
+It was Charlemagne himself (742–814) who commissioned this special collection of letters in 791: as stated in the praefatio, the preface, he wanted to save 99 important letters from the years 739 to 791 from decay and dissolution that seven early medieval (anti) popes had addressed to his grandfather, the Mayor of Palace Charles Martel (around 690–741), his father Pippin the Younger (714–768, as well as to himself.
+Therefore, he ordered them to be copied again and thus created a collection of great significance in terms of church and political history.
+The Austrian National Library holds the only surviving copy of this valuable collection of letters, which was preserved for posterity in the 9th century by four scribes in neat Carolingian minuscule and was in the possession of Archbishop Willibert of Cologne (870–889).
+The manuscript is one of the most important and most useful sources on the historical relationship between the papacy and the Frankish Empire.

 Codex Epistolaris Carolinus